 Python GUI Programming (Tkinter)

 Tkinter: Tkinter is the Python interface to the Tk GUI toolkit shipped with Python.
-We would look this option in this tutorial.
+We would look this option in this chapter.

 wxPython: This is an open-source Python interface for wxWindows http://wxpython.org.

 JPython: JPython is a Python port for Java which gives Python scripts seamless access to Java class libraries on the local machine http://www.jython.org.

 There are many other interfaces available, which you can find them on the net.

 Tkinter is the standard GUI library for Python.
 Python when combined with Tkinter provides a fast and easy way to create GUI applications.
 Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.

 Creating a GUI application using Tkinter is an easy task.
 All you need to do is perform the following steps −

 Add one or more of the above-mentioned widgets to the GUI application.

 Enter the main event loop to take action against each event triggered by the user.